 Choosing a monthly Bullet Journal theme can be so much fun!
-With inspirations being literally all around us the possibilities are limitless.
+With inspiration being literally all around us, the possibilities are limitless.

 However, I also know the creator’s block and how having ALL the choices in the world can be difficult.
-So today I’m sharing several Bullet Journal theme ideas for the winter months.
+So today, I’m sharing several theme ideas for the winter months, as well as a few Bullet Journal page ideas.

 You don’t have to pick exactly any of these themes, but it always helps me to see posts like that to get my brain thinking creatively.